gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

-Once DTLS has created the related dtls record (or dtls records), it will transfer the encrypted data as an array of bytes to CRYPTO chunk handler for encapsulation into a CRYPTO chunk and being forwards to the SCTP header handler for transmission.
+Once DTLS has created the related dtls record (or dtls records), it will transfer the encrypted data as an array of bytes to CRYPTO chunk handler for encapsulation into a CRYPTO chunk and being forwarded to the SCTP header handler for transmission.

 The interface between SCTP and DTLS related to SCTP Payload will need